Introduction

 Purpose:

-• Adjusting Developer Mode settings can help optimize the system for better performance and battery life.
+Tweak Developer Mode settings to help optimize the system for performance and battery life.

 How to Use:

-• Limit background processes to reduce resource consumption.
+Limit background processes to reduce their consumption and impact on resources.

-• Monitor CPU usage and adjust settings to optimize performance.
+Monitor CPU usage and adjust settings accordingly to optimize performance.

 Benefits: